pforret/jekyll.forret.com/_posts/2006/2006-10-05-being-multilingual-in-belgium.md

 [<img border="0" src="http://static.flickr.com/107/261322897_a08f4b3d68.jpg" />](http://flickr.com/photos/37855527@N00/261322897 "Language knowledge in Vlaanderen")

-That&#8217;s the Flemish education system for you!
+That's the Flemish education system for you!
 12% of young people speak only 1 language, and almost 60% speak 3 languages.
 The FR-EN column might be the eurocrats again, living between Brussels and Leuven.

 **Wallonia**

 [<img border="0" src="http://static.flickr.com/101/261322898_25b7f92cba.jpg" />](http://flickr.com/photos/37855527@N00/261322898 "Language knowledge in Wallonie")

-It&#8217;s the inverse of Flanders: half of the people only speak French, and only 10% speaks 3 langauges.
-If they can be bothered to learn a second language, it&#8217;s mostly not Dutch.
+It's the inverse of Flanders: half of the people only speak French, and only 10% speaks 3 langauges.
+If they can be bothered to learn a second language, it's mostly not Dutch.
 Why learn Dutch?
 We would only need it to find a job in Brussels&#8230;

 In 2005 we had a French-speaking senator who [signed a contract with Bernie Ecclestone](http://www.motorsport-network.com/index/publish/article_150.shtml) (Formula 1) without reading it since he did not understand the English.
 And more recently the [French-speaking press publishers sued Google](http://blog.searchenginewatch.com/blog/060920-152314) for something which only proved that they did not understand how search engines work.
 Luckily for them the judge did not either, and they won.

-They&#8217;re gonna need more than that [Marshall plan](http://www.wallonie.be/fr/news/detail/le_plan_marshall_a_un_an_bilan.shtml?detail=1d2401930da20888010da21dad420046).
+They're gonna need more than that [Marshall plan](http://www.wallonie.be/fr/news/detail/le_plan_marshall_a_un_an_bilan.shtml?detail=1d2401930da20888010da21dad420046).

 \___